TaxoPress/TaxoPress/readme.txt

 **Required PHP5 or upper.**

-The Simple Tags can be installed in 3 easy steps:
+The TaxoPress can be installed in 3 easy steps:

-1. Unzip "Simple tags" archive and put all files into a folder like "/wp-content/plugins/simple-tags/"
+1. Unzip "TaxoPress" archive and put all files into a folder like "/wp-content/plugins/simple-tags/"
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Inside the Wordpress admin, go to Options > Simple Tags, adjust the parameters according to your needs, and save them.
+3. Inside the Wordpress admin, go to Options > TaxoPress, adjust the parameters according to your needs, and save them.

 == Frequently Asked Questions ==

-= Simple Tags is compatible with which WordPress versions ? =
+= TaxoPress is compatible with which WordPress versions ? =

 * 2.5 and upper are compatible with WordPress 4.x and 5.x !
 * 2.4 and upper are compatible only with WordPress 4.x !